 Private lessons are attended on a weekly basis.
 These are the recommended lesson lengths:

-Lessons begin and end on time.
-No time will be made up for tardiness.
 A full list of policies will be provided upon studio admittance.

 Students are expected to own a flute in good working condition, music stand, metronome, and tuner.